HuangLab-SYSU/brokerchain-academic/README.md

 Users can also participate in this DeFi protocol via our BrokerChain Wallet ( https://github.com/HuangLab-SYSU/brokerwallet-academic/releases ) by clicking the "BrokerFi" button on the Wallet's homepage.

 ## NFT-Fi (a button on BrokerChain Wallet)
-This demo demonstrates how to use BrokerChain Wallet to tokenize images into NFTs and create liquidity for them.
+This demo illustrates how to utilize BrokerChain Wallet to tokenize images into NFTs and generate liquidity for them.
 To access this demo, please install our BrokerChain Wallet ( https://github.com/HuangLab-SYSU/brokerwallet-academic/releases ) and click the "NFT" button on the Wallet's homepage.